alireza1420/Rise_FederatedLearning_Assignment/README.md

 Additionally, a **Non-IID data partitioning** implementation is available in the relevant branch, allowing the evaluation of performance under heterogeneous data conditions.

 **Recommendation:**
-Start by checking out the earliest branches (e.g., `1-cent_eval_fl`, `3-Records_FedAvg`) to understand the incremental changes in both the model logic and configuration.
+Start by checking out the earliest branches (e.g.,`0-initial_setup` `1-cent_eval_fl`, `3-Records_FedAvg`) to understand the incremental changes in both the model logic and configuration.
 The main branch should be used when testing or benchmarking **FedProx**, or when comparing across all strategies.

 ## Repository Structure